alteryx/featuretools/docs/source/index.rst

    :alt: Featuertools
    :align: center

 **Featuretools** is a framework to perform automated feature engineering.
-It excels at transforming transactional and relational datasets into feature matrices for machine learning.
+It excels at transforming temporal and relational datasets into feature matrices for machine learning.

 5 Minute Quick Start